 We will conduct a manipulation check to ascertain that the stressful version of MAST successfully induces biological, physiological, and perceived stress compared to the control version.
 We will test whether participants from the stress group show higher noradrenergic activity (higher sAA, blood pressure) at t50 and increased HPA axis activity (higher salivary cortisol) at t60 compared to participants from the no-stress group.
 We will also test whether participants from the stress group experience the MAST procedure as more stressful, painful, and unpleasant than participants from the no-stress group.
 The MAST-related stress ratings (sAA, blood pressure, salivary cortisol, and self-reported stress ratings) will be analyzed separately using univariate ANOVA with Group as an independent variable and sAA level at t50, blood pressure measurement at t50, salivary cortisol level at t60, perceived stress, pain and unpleasantness of MAST as the dependent variable.

-female participants over the distribution of female participants overnot significantly different
+In addition to the manipulation check for MAST, we will examine whether the distribution of female participants over menstrual cycle phases differs between the stress and no-stress groups.
+To do so, we will conduct a chi-square test of independence.
+If the test yields a non-significant result (p > .05), we will conclude that the distribution of female participants over menstrual cycle phase is not significantly different across groups, suggesting it is unlikely to confound our results.
+However, if a significant difference is found (p ≤ .05), we will adjust for the menstrual cycle phase in our analyses to account for potential confounding effects.

 Lastly, we will evaluate the believability of the deception through questions asked to participants before the debriefing (for specific questions see “Deception Assessment”).
 These questions will be analyzed in exploratory analyses.